ibrahimamreya/UnixTools/README.md

 # Unix Tools And Environment
 ## Course: 10671230

-For follwoing along with these guides you can either use Ubuntu Desktop or Ubuntu Server:
+For follwoing along with these guides you can either use Ubuntu Desktop or Ubuntu Server either physical devices or VMs:

    * [Ubuntu Desktop Install](https://www.freecodecamp.org/news/how-to-install-ubuntu-with-oracle-virtualbox/)